EmmanuelEzenwere/UDSND-Bertelsmann-Capstone/README.md

 #### Data Cleaning & Preprocessing:
 - Implemented a structured two-stage cleaning approach to handle extensive missing data in the raw datasets.

+#### Visualization
+-  General population and customer demographic data were plotted using histogram and barcharts for deeper insight on the data.

+#### Transformation
+- A transformation pipeline was applied to uniformly clean and apply feature engineering steps to each dataset.
+This ensures that any downstream analyses, particularly clustering or supervised modeling, are based on directly comparable inputs.

+#### Modelling
 - Unsupervised Learning: Used K-means clustering and PCA to identify three distinct customer segments.
 - Demographic Analysis: Discovered key characteristics of each segment, including age, financial behavior, and family status.
 - Supervised Learning: Built a Random Forest classifier to predict which individuals are most likely to respond to marketing campaigns.